happytm/BatteryNode/README.md

 ## No local linux server or cloud service required.

-Whole network can be accesed using any android or ios MQTT front end dashboard client app like MQTT Dash thereby making it very simple to implement.
+Whole network can be monitored and controlled using any android or ios MQTT front end dashboard client app like MQTT Dash thereby making it very simple to implement.There is also dashbord to monitor sensor data from whole network using uPlot graphing library and built in webserver and websocket server.
+Sensor data of whole network is stored on gateway device using LittleFS file system.

 ## Build it, position towards maximum sun exposure and forget about it.